-- 1. Select the Main menu button.

-- 2. Select the History button.
+- 1. Select the Main menu button. - 2.
+Select the History but-

-- 3. Select the Production button.

-- 4. To view production history for; Water, Feed, Mortality, Auxiliary, or Feed line, select the Tab at the appropriate Tab at the bottom of the screen.
-Water History has been selected in the example.
+- 3. Select the Production button. - 4.
+To view production history for; Water, Feed, Mortality, Auxiliary, or Feed line, select the Tab at the appropriate Tab at the bottom of the screen.
+Water History has been selected in the example. - 5.
+Use the Slide Bar at the right of the screen to scroll through the history.